Modern React testing, part 3: Jest and React Testing Library

 Here we’re starting the mock server before running the first test and stopping it after running the last one.
 We’re also resetting mock handlers before each test, so we could customize handlers in a particular test to verify different scenarios, for example, and error case.

-To summarize the difference between jest.mock() and Mock Service Worker:
+To summarize the difference between jest.mock()

-• Mock Service Worker has a specialized API to describe network requests and responses, and debugging tools to help us when something isn’t working.
+is already available with Jest and we don’t need to set up and learn anything new — it works the same way as mocking any other module, however it dependes on the implementation of service modules and may break tests when the implementaiton changes.- Mock Service Worker has a specialized API to describe network requests and responses, and debugging tools to help us when something isn’t working.
 It’s easier to customize responses for particular tests.
 It also works the same way in the browser and Node.js so we could reuse mocks.

 To check the rendered React tree, use the debug() method: